Shaileshreddynaru/SpringBatchProcessing/README.md

 ## Prerequisites

-- Java 11 or later
+- Java 17
 - Maven 3.6+
-- A relational database (H2/MySQL/Postgres).
-The project is configured to use the datasource in `src/main/resources/application.yml` or `application.properties`.
+- A relational database (MySQL).
+The project is configured to use the datasource in `src/main/resources/application.properties`.

 ## Configuration

-Update the datasource and job properties in `src/main/resources/application.yml` (or `application.properties`):
+Update the datasource and job properties in `src/main/resources/application.properties:

 - `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password` — database connection
 - `batch.input-file` — path to the input file (e.g. `classpath:bitcoin.csv` or an absolute path)